Intelligent Poker dot com The Intelligent Guide to Texas Hold'em Poker Book Cover - The Intelligent Guide to Texas Hold'em Poker

 tell—a characteristic mannerism or behavior that indicates a player’s thinking.

-trips—three cards of the same rank (also referred to as set).
+trips—three cards of the same rank (also referred to as a set).

 turn card—the fourth community card in Hold’em.